GSA-TTS/10x-website/pages/homepage.md

 news_card:
   date: "September 3, 2024"
   title: "Announcing changes to 10x and unveiling 10x Concepts"
-  subtitle: "10x is evolving its focus to include Concept Areas, which allows us to focus on big problems requiring focused attention."
+  subtitle: "10x is evolving to include Concept Areas, which allows us to focus on big problems requiring concentrated attention."
   button_text: "Read more"
   button_link: "/news/10x-changes/"